Multi-source queries

 LAST_ORDER_JOIN := EXTEND(

-ROW(LAST_ORDER_ID as last_order_id)
+ROW(LAST_ORDER_ID AS last_order_id)

 WITH ORDER_DETAILS AS order_details

-VIA last_order_id BOUND TO ORDER_ID -- Optional but clearer with
+VIA last_order_id BIND TO ORDER_ID

 ),

-LAST_ORDER_PRICE := LAST_ORDER_JOIN[order_details][price]
+LAST_ORDER_PRICE := LAST_ORDER_JOIN[order_details][price],

 SELECT

-CUSTOMER_ID := BIND_VALUES(ARRAY[1,2,4]),
+CUSTOMER_ID := BIND_VALUES(ARRAY[1, 2]),

 LAST_ORDER_PRICE

-ORDER BY CUSTOMER_ID;| CUSTOMER_ID BIGINT | LAST_ORDER_PRICE VARCHAR |
+;| CUSTOMER_ID BIGINT | LAST_ORDER_PRICE DECIMAL |

 |---|---|